durrantlab/webina/README.md

 #### Start Over Tab ####

 The "Start Over" tab displays a simple button that allows the user to restart the Webina app.
-A warning message reminds the user that they will loose the results of the current Webina run unless they have saved their output files.
+A warning message reminds the user that they will lose the results of the current Webina run unless they have saved their output files.

 ## Running Webina on Your Own Computer ##